radiantearth/stac-spec/best-practices.md

 should be on web pages without ending up with very bad looking pages.
 But the importance of having web-accessible versions of every STAC Item is paramount.

-The main recommendation is to have an HTML page for every single STAC `Item` and `Catalog`.
+The main recommendation is to have an HTML page for every single STAC Item and Catalog.
 They should be visually pleasing, crawlable by search engines and ideally interactive.
 The current best practice is to use a tool in the STAC ecosystem called [STAC Browser](https://github.com/radiantearth/stac-browser/).
-It can crawl most any valid catalog and generate unique web pages for each `Item` and `Catalog` (or `Collection`).
+It can crawl most any valid STAC implementation and generate unique web pages for each Item and Catalog (or Collection).
 While it has a default look and feel, the design can easily be modified to match an existing web presence.
 And it will automatically turn any Item with a [Cloud Optimized GeoTIFF](http://cogeo.org) asset into an interactive, zoomable web map (using [tiles.rdnt.io](http://tiles.rdnt.io/) to render the tiles on a [leaflet](https://leafletjs.com/) map).
 It also attempts to encapsulate a number of best practices that enable